|

 That’s it!

-To manually configure it for a custom configuration (or for LightWave 9) double-click DLI_SNUB-Launcher to launch it.
-Then simply drag lwsn (or ScreamerNet) to the lwsn Path button and drag your desired config folder to the -c Config Folder button.
-Then set any other desired options.
 To drag-render a scene simply set the output path in Layout and save the scene.
 Then drag-and-drop the scene onto the DLI_SNUB-Launcher icon and it will launch lwsn to render the scene.
 It will prompt you to change the Content Folder if necessary and permit you to edit the frame range.
-If you ever wish to uninstall it, simply drag DLI_SNUB-Launcher to the trash.

 DLI_SNUB-Launcher has three different levels of functionality based upon your registered license.

 The free lite version of DLI_SNUB-Launcher is fully functional, with the following limitations.
 All custom settings may be used, but only the lwsn Path will be saved when DLI_SNUB-Launcher is quit and re-launched.
 It is also limited to launching two ScreamerNet lwsn nodes for network rendering.
 In order to save custom settings between launches or launch more than two nodes, please purchase one of the registered versions below.
-If you find DLI_SNUB-Launcher useful, please support our continuing efforts by registering it.

 The registered standard version of DLI_SNUB-Launcher is fully functional including saving of all custom settings between launches.
 The only limitation of the standard version is that it is limited to launching ten ScreamerNet lwsn nodes for network rendering at a single site.
 One license per site (physical location).
 Registered users are entitled to any minor point upgrades (such as from 1.1 to 1.2) free of charge.